-If you are a limited company contractor, you will have a lot more flexibility over how and when you pay yourself.
+If you are a limited company director, you have a lot of flexibility over how and when you pay yourself and any co-directors.

 It is worthwhile drawing a salary from your company, as this cost is deductible against the company’s Corporation Tax bill.